USRA-STI/gdt-rxte/docs/index.rst

 .. rubric:: Acknowledgments

-The Fermi Gamma-ray Data Tools were partially funded by the Fermi Guest Investigator program (NNH18ZDA001N) and by Cooperative Agreement 80MSFC17M0022.
+The creation of the RXTE ASM Gamma-ray Data Tools were funded by the NASA's Astrophysics Data Analysis Program (ADAP) via grant number 80NSSC21K0651.
+Dr. Ron Remillard (MIT) provided the RXTE ASM camera light curve files and advised us on their usage for the RXTE ASM Gamma-ray Data tools.

 ***************
 Getting Started